 Now, we want to give you some statistics that we have found over the last 30 years of college counseling.
 Our students tend to gravitate towards and do better on the ACT over the SAT.
 One of the reasons we feel that the ACT might be a little easier for many of our students is because it is a more straightforward test.
 SAT test writers tend to be a little trickier when they write their tests.
 According to our students, they often add more questions that are designed to confuse the student leaving them to have to reread the question multiple times in order to understand what they are asking for.

-If you are a senior or late junior, our recommendation is to utilize the practice tests first, take these tests as if you were taking the test for record, and see which you prefer.
-If you have more time, take the actual SAT and ACT test, get your scores and determine from there which you want to focus on.
+If you are a senior or late junior, our recommendation is to utilize the sample questions or full-length practice test first, take these tests as if you were taking the test for record, and see which you prefer.
+If you have more time, take the actual SAT and ACT test, get your test scores and determine from there which you want to focus on.
 If you’ve read any of our other articles, you know that we always recommend starting early so you can figure out the best path for you to take.
 We have 7th graders preparing for these tests!
 It’s never too early to get ahead.
 If you do not want to prepare at all and just want to know which test to take, our opinion would be ACT.
 Students typically have an easier go at it especially if they only can take it once.

 MOST IMPORTANTLY, please get yourself into a formal test prep (shameless plug for ours).
 Going in prepared for these tests will open up so many college opportunities you never knew existed.